Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci: Preliminaries

 \subsubsection{Homological algebra}

 As a basic tool, we will use the bounded derived category of coherent sheaves.
-Namely, given a smooth complex projective variety $X$, we will consider the derived category $\D(X)$ of complexes of sheaves on $X$ with bounded coherent cohomology.
+Namely, given $X$ as above, we will consider the derived category $\D(X)$ of complexes of sheaves on $X$ with bounded coherent cohomology.
 For definitions and notation we refer to \cite{gelfand-manin:homological} and \cite{weibel:homological}.
 In particular we write $[j]$ for the $j$-th shift to the right in the derived category.

-Let $Z$ be a local complete intersection subvariety of a smooth projective variety $X$.
+Let $Z$ be a local complete intersection subvariety of $X$.
 In view of the Fundamental Local Isomorphism (see \cite[Proposition III.7.2]{hartshorne:residues-duality}), we have the natural isomorphisms:

 For the reader's convenience we recall the following spectral sequences:

 where $a,b$ are complexes of sheaves on $X$, and $A,B$ are sheaves on $X$.
 Recall that the maps in the $E_{2}$ term of these spectral sequences are differentials: